Neilbnt/CODload-codes/README.md

 **def calculate_CODload** : Function to calculate COD load for all players, both overall COD load and per 15-minute interval.

-- `codload_analysis` presents the full analysis applied on an open-source dataset of 7 matches in the German Bundesliga (Bassek et al., 2025).
+- `codload_analysis.py` presents the full analysis applied on an open-source dataset of 7 matches in the German Bundesliga (Bassek et al., 2025).

 ## Licence
 This work is licensed under a Creative Commons Attribution 4.0 International License ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).